AxelUser/blog/content/006-how-to-get-status-of-mongodb-operation/index.md

 ])
 ```

+The first stage of the pipeline is `$currentOp`, which returns information about the current operations running on the server.
+The `localOps` option is set to `true`, which limits the output to only show operations running on the same node as the query.

+The second stage is `$match`, which filters the running operations based on a specific condition.
+In this case, it matches operations that have a comment field in their command object that matches the value "job:blog-test".

+The third stage is `$limit`, which limits the output to the first document that matches the filter.
+Since we are looking for a single operation, we must set the limit to `1`.

+In summary, this query finds the first operation running on the current node that has a `JobId` in its command.comment field equal to `"job:blog-test"`.

-If operation with such comment is running on the current node (or router), we will receive single document, such like the one below:
+If an operation with such a comment is running on the current node (or router), we'll receive a single document, containing all the info about operation with specified `JobId`:

 ```json
 {
     "type" : "op",